brandon-rhodes/unixpc-font-bdf/README.md

 Convert the venerable AT&amp;T UNIX PC font to the modern BDF bitmap format

-The `unixpc-system.8.bdf` font file that this tool produces has, for your convenience, been committed to the root of this respoitory.
+The `unixpc-system.8.bdf` font file that this tool produces has, for your convenience, been committed to the root of this repository.
 The font makes your Linux terminal look charmingly like the classic UNIX desktop machine of yore: